jwhite37/csc253Midterm/README.md

           7 RETURN_VALUE
 ```

-The concept of Function builds upon the concept of Code.
-It is equivalently Code plus the context
+The concept of a Function Object builds upon the concept of a Code Object.
+It is equivalently a Code Object plus the context
 in which it is created.
 By context, I really mean `func_closure` and `func_globals`.
 Notice though,
 if we do not write nested `def some_function_name():` in the source, the `func_closure` is simply `NULL`.
-However, when we have nested function and have function as return value, we will then invoke `MAKE_CLOSURE`
+However, when we have nested functions or have a function as a return value, we will then invoke `MAKE_CLOSURE`
 to set the `func_closure` so as to remember the context in which the returned function is created.

 For instance, here is a block of code where the `fun` inside `f_factory` is returned, the `fun` here